cockroachdb/docs/v19.2/remove-nodes.md

 <div style="text-align: center;"><img src="{{ 'images/v19.2/decommission-scenario3.1.png' | relative_url }}" alt="Decommission Scenario 1" style="max-width:50%" /></div>

 If you try to decommission a node, the cluster will successfully rebalance all ranges but range 6.
-Since range 6 requires 5 replicas (based on the table-specific replication zone), and since CockroachDB will not allow more than a single replica of any range on a single node, the decommission process will hang indefinitely:
+Since range 6 requires 5 replicas (based on the table-specific replication zone), and since CockroachDB will not allow more than a single replica of any range on a single node, the decommissioning process will hang indefinitely:

 <div style="text-align: center;"><img src="{{ 'images/v19.2/decommission-scenario3.2.png' | relative_url }}" alt="Decommission Scenario 1" style="max-width:50%" /></div>

+The decommissioning node will be marked as **Suspect** in the Admin UI.

+{{site.data.alerts.callout_info}}
+Adding a 6th node to the cluster at this point will neither enable the decommissioning process to complete nor change the **Suspect** node status.
+You can [recommission](#recommission-nodes) the node to return it to a healthy state.
+{{site.data.alerts.end}}

-To successfully decommission a node, you need to first add a 6th node:
+To successfully decommission a node in this cluster, you need to first add a 6th node.
+The node will then decommission properly:

 <div style="text-align: center;"><img src="{{ 'images/v19.2/decommission-scenario3.3.png' | relative_url }}" alt="Decommission Scenario 1" style="max-width:50%" /></div>